mark-spurgeon/neme/README.md

 * Enable support for options (functions should also take into account the options) √
 * Draw one image rather than all, thus skimming duplicate code √
 * Implement Twitter and Facebook images (right now only insta stories and feed) ~√
-* Make it more general (less focused on *TOPO*), compatible with most articles
+* Make it more general (less focused on *TOPO*), compatible with most articles ~√ (in theory compatible, though mostly not the case, du to CORS permission issues)
-* Fix issue when no image is found -> freezes the process, essentially due to the asynchronous nature of JS and the impossibility of finding a good solution to not write hundreds of lines of code that do the same thing.
+* Fix issue when no image is found -> freezes the process, essentially due to the asynchronous nature of JS and the impossibility of finding a good solution to not write hundreds of lines of code that do the same thing. √ (fixed with Promises)
-* Find out about multiple authors standard with `meta` tags, or other, and about author's profile image.
+* Find out about multiple authors standard with `meta` tags, or other, and about author's profile image. ~√ (implemented '<a rel="author">')
 * Add more options, perhaps a system where all options can be copy/pasted in one go.
-  - custom background image
+  - custom background image √
   - source text colour
   - author text colour
-  - custom watermark/overlay image
+  - custom watermark/overlay image √

 ## TODO : future
 * Look into animation